RubyBe/ConcertTracker/README.md

 A program which allows management of salon Stylists and their associated Clients.
 #### Data Model
-The data model consists of two classes, Band and Venue which share a many:many relationships.
+The data model consists of two classes, Band and Venue, which share a many:many relationships.

 The bands data table contains the following fields:
 * id